 Discover Puglia by bikeItria valley & Salento - PugliaDifficulty path:

 A classic and varied itinerary that puts together the most known places and highlights of Puglia.
-Everyday discover history and legends, architecture and coastal landscapes of the heel of Italy.
+Cycling between land and sea, everyday discover history and legends, architecture and coastal landscapes of the heel of Italy.

 Sleep among the trulli